FINTLabs/fint-sse/README.md

 FintSse fintSse = new FintSse("http://localhost/sse/%s", config);
 ```

-It is often required only to configure the organisation ids.
-There is a `withOrgIds` helper method for this:
+It is often required only to configure the organisation ids, the `withOrgIds` helper method is created for this:

 ```java
 FintSseConfig config = FintSseConfig.withOrgIds(orgIds);